Hewlett Packard Enterprise (HPE)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Hewlett Packard Enterprise has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 6.7% over the last five years, slightly better than the broader business services sector.
+Hewlett Packard Enterprise has shown impressive cash profitability, giving it the option to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 7.5% over the last five years, better than the broader business services sector.
+The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
+GAAP operating profit expenses these line items, but free cash flow does not.

 9. Return on Invested Capital (ROIC)